ProcessEight/docker-magento2-compose/README.md

 ## Data Volumes

-Your Magento source data is persistently stored within Docker data volumes.
-For local development, we advise copying the entire contents of the `appdata` data volume to your local machine (after setup is complete of course).
-Since you shouldn't be modifying any of these files, this is just to bring the fully copy of the site back to your host:
+The Magento core code is stored within the `appdata` data volume.

 ```bash
 docker cp CONTAINERID:/var/www/html ./
 ```

+You can find the `CONTAINERID` by running the command `docker ps`.

 Then, just uncomment the `./html/app/code:/var/www/html/app/code` and `./html/app/design:/var/www/html/app/design` lines within your docker-compose.override.yml file (appdata > volumes).
 This mounts your local `app/code` and `app/design` directories to the Docker data volume.
 Then, just restart your containers: